How Does a Business Line of Credit Work?

 - PRO: Build your business’s credit – Having a line of credit can enable you to build your business credit history, which will benefit you in future financing pursuits.

-- CON: Potential of overspending – Some business owners find it too tempting to have a line of credit, especially if they are prone to overspending.
+- CON: Potential of overspending – Some business owners find it too tempting to have a business line of credit, especially if they are prone to overspending.
+If you know you’ll be tempted to overuse your line of credit, it might not be the right product for you.